AequilibraE/qaequilibrae/docs/source/menus_in_detail/public_transport.rst

 Import GTFS
 -----------

-To import a GTFS feed, click **AequilibraE > Public transport > Import GTFS**.
+To import a GTFS feed, click **Public transport > Import GTFS**.
 A new window with the importer will open.
 If it is the first time you are creating a GTFS feed for your project, it may take a little while to create the public transport database in the project folder.
 In the GTFS importer window, you can click on *Add Feed* and point to the location in your machine where the GTFS data is.